tevador/RandomX/README.md

 ## Overview

-RandomX behaves like a keyed hashing function: it accepts a key `K` and arbitrary input `H` and produces a 256-bit result `R`.
-Under the hood, RandomX utilizes a virtual machine that executes programs in a special instruction set that consists of a mix of integer math, floating point math and branches.
-These programs can be translated into the CPU's native machine code on the fly.
-Example of a RandomX program translated into x86-64 assembly is [program.asm](doc/program.asm).
-A portable interpreter mode is also provided.
+RandomX utilizes a virtual machine that executes programs in a special instruction set that consists of integer math, floating point math and branches.
+These programs can be translated into the CPU's native machine code on the fly (example: [program.asm](doc/program.asm)).
+At the end, the outputs of the executed programs are consolidated into a 256-bit result using a cryptographic hashing function ([Blake2b](https://blake2.net/)).

 RandomX can operate in two main modes with different memory requirements:

 * **Fast mode** - requires 2080 MiB of shared memory.
 * **Light mode** - requires only 256 MiB of shared memory, but runs significantly slower

 Both modes are interchangeable as they give the same results.
-The fast mode is suitable for mining, while the light mode is expected to be used only for proof verification.
+The fast mode is suitable for "mining", while the light mode is expected to be used only for proof verification.

 ## Documentation